Blog>Cost Guides>Quartz worktop price calculator: Find a cost for your home

 What is a quartz worktop?

-Quartz worktops are a form of engineered stone that are made from ground-up particles of quartz stone bound together with plastic resins to create a non-porous, durable material.
+Quartz worktops are a form of engineered stone that are made from ground-up particles of quartz stone bound together with plastic resins.
+This bond creates a non-porous, durable material.

 Interestingly, a quartz worktop is not made of 100% quartz, with the exact proportion depending on the worktop you choose.
 Most will be between 90-99% quartz.